alfazzafashion/ghpages-utility/collections/_aoc2018/aoc2018-sample.md

 toc_level: 4
 category: Sample
 date: 2018-6-12
-excerpt: "Advent of Code 2018."
+excerpt: "Advent of Code 2018 - Sample."
 abstract: "Building and running Advent of Code takes a significant amount of time and energy."
 ---